Aryan180703/BridgeLabz_2115800006/README.md

 - Explored **HashSet, LinkedList, and SortedSet**, understanding their use cases, performance, and internal working.
 - Practiced **Dictionary, SortedDictionary, and LinkedDictionary**, analyzing key-based retrieval, ordering, and performance trade-offs.
 - Worked with **Queues and Stacks**, implementing real-world scenarios to understand FIFO and LIFO principles.
 - Deepened knowledge of **ArrayList and LinkedList**, comparing their advantages, disadvantages, and optimal usage scenarios.

+### 📅 20-02-2025
+- Learned about **C# I/O Streams** and their role in handling data input and output.
+- Explored different **Types of Streams**, including File Streams, Object Streams, ByteArray Streams, and Buffered Streams.
+- Practiced using **Reader and Writer** classes for character-based input and output operations.
+- Analyzed **Key Considerations** for efficient stream usage, focusing on performance and resource management.